Ask a Real Bride: Planning Your Wedding Guest List

 Real Bride Tips

-“We paid for the wedding ourselves, so the guest list was 100 percent money motivated.
+“We paid for the wedding ourselves, so the guest list was 100 percent money-motivated.
 Once we decided to keep things small, we committed hard with no exceptions.
-If we didn’t hold back, we would have had at least 175 guests, but we ultimately ended up inviting about 30 people.” — Sarah C.
+If we hadn’t held back, we would have had at least 175 guests, but we ultimately ended up inviting about 30 people.” — Sarah C.

 Step Two: Establish the Division of Guests Between Bride, Groom & Families

 Much like I didn’t expect to be contending with my in-laws’ guest list wishes, plenty of other brides can feel out of control when it comes to keeping headcounts down and family happy.
-An easy way to keep the peace: give everyone a set number of guests they have a say over, and stick with it.
+An easy way to keep the peace is to give everyone a set number of guests they have a say over and stick with it.

 While there’s no one right way to divide up your guest list, it’s good to have some sort of system.